-Concrete walls may not be your idea of elegant decor, but embracing them comes with definite advantages.
+Concrete walls and furniture may not be your idea of elegant decor, but embracing them comes with definite advantages.
 They are durable, fireproof, resistant to moisture, and make for excellent heat and sound insulators.
 But how about their aesthetic appeal?
 If you are stuck with concrete block walls or are considering concrete wall finishes, here are a few ideas on how to take full advantage of them and incorporate them into your decor.

 Pairing concrete walls with other raw materials and industrial touches makes them look an intentional part of the decor.
 In this coffee shop, a series of pipes that end with exposed vintage lightbulbs add another decorative level to the concrete block wall, while the metal tables and metal chair frames get the necessary touch of warmth from the wood seats.